jeff-boykin/old-work-docs/Documents/revised-lesson-template.md

 <a name="opening"></a>
 ## Opening (# mins)
-- Reference prior lesson content
-- Review pre-work or exit ticket, if applicable
+- Review pre-work, projects, or exit ticket, if applicable
+- Review current lesson objectives
+- Reference general course content or topics (e.g. code or concepts that have been used across multiple lessons)
-- Include Hook / Real-world Relevance
+- Include Hook / Real-world Relevance (why the content from this lesson is useful or important)

 > Instructor Note: Use instructor notes to talk directly to instructors.
 Otherwise, write out lesson directions and materials in a student-facing voice.

+Check: Ask students to define, explain, or recall any **general** prior concepts or tools.

 ***

 <a name="introduction"></a>
 ## Introduction: Topic (# mins)
 Discuss topic and explain by dividing parts into sections.
+Ask students to define, explain, or recall any **specific** elements relating to the current topic, when applicable.

 #### Use non-section headings to divide content as needed
 Write out lesson directions and materials in a student-facing voice.

-**Check:** Here is a question to see how well students understand the material
+**Check:** Insert 1-2 guiding questions to ensure students are comprehending the material.

 ***